scanarium/scanarium-handbook/source/90-Scenes/50-Scene fairies/10-Duplicated coloring pages/en.md

 There you'll find for example a more detailed face, accessoires like a belt around the waist, or patterns in the wings.
 {: class=clearfix}

-You can download both variants directly in the <a href="https://scanarium.com/coloring-pages.html?scene=fairies">{=property(scene-translated)} part of the PDF section</a> on the homepage.
+You can download both variants directly in the <a href="https://scanarium.com/coloring-pages.html?scene=fairies">{=property(scene-translated)} part of the Coloring Pages section</a> on the homepage.

-version:1.001
+version:1.002